-- Congestive Heart Active Telephone Treatment (CHATT) program helps patients manage congestive heart failure.
-CHATT improves patients' quality of life, reduce CHF complications and help keep them out of the hospital.
-This service includes frequent telephone calls from a registered nurse, who specializes in cardiovascular care.
-In 2017, CHATT served 97 patients. - Cancer Resource Center supports cancer patients through patient navigation, education/ support groups and social services and emotional support.
-The Cancer Resource Center also provides no-cost mammograms to those who qualify, as well as transportation assistance.
-In 2017, the Cancer Resource Center provided support to 423 patients, provided transportation services 328 times, provided patient navigation services to 330 patients and funded 20 mammograms. - 2.
-MMC will expand its efforts to actively draw patients into preventive care and care management programs including but not limited to the Community Care Network (CCN), Outpatient Care Management (OCM), Cancer Resource Center and Congestive Heart Active Telephone Treatment (CHATT) programs. - Initially, the CCN drew its patient base from the top 10% of Marshall's most chronically ill patients identified by rate of ED visits and repeat admissions.
+- 2. MMC will expand its efforts to actively draw patients into preventive care and care management programs including but not limited to the Community Care Network (CCN), Outpatient Care Management (OPCM), Cancer Resource Center and Congestive Heart Active Telephone Treatment (CHATT) programs. - Initially, the CCN drew its patient base from the top 10% of Marshall's most chronically ill patients identified by rate of ED visits and admissions.
 With the patient's consent to actively participate in improving their health and welcoming the CCN team into their homes and their lives, patients enrolled with the CCN.
-In the end of 2016, the program had 112 patients and in the end of 2017, the program had 123.
-The CCN is expanding its outreach efforts to high risk and rising risk patients, with referral from a Marshall health provider. - Since its inception in August 2016, the OCM program has focused on patients admitted to Marshall Hospital with high risk or rising risk, helping them to transition from acute in patient care to their home.
-OCM staff educates and supports patients post-discharge with a goal of keeping them well so as to decrease readmission rates and ER visits.
-In 2016, the program served 150 patients and in 2017, they served 860 patients.
+The CCN is expanding its outreach efforts to high risk and rising risk patients, with referral from a Marshall provider. - Since its inception in August 2016, the OPCM program has focused on patients admitted to Marshall Hospital with high risk or rising risk or readmission, helping them to transition from acute inpatient care to their home.
+OPCM staff educates and supports patients post-discharge with a goal of keeping them well so as to decrease readmission rates and ER visits.
+The Cancer Resource Center assists patients and their families navigate their cancer

-- The Cancer Resource Center assists patients and their families navigate their cancer journey.
-Patients are referred to the center by their oncologist.
-In 2016, the program served 510 patients and in 2017, served 423.
-The Cancer Resource Center conducts several outreach and fundraising activities throughout the year, including art therapy and exercise programs free of cost for cancer patients. - Patients access CHATT through a referral from a Marshall cardiologist.
-In 2016, the program served 97 patients and in 2017, served 96. - 3.
-MMC will expand recruitment of providers, including but not limited to physicians, advanced practice nurses, and physician assistants. - In 2017, Marshall successfully hired 11 providers to both replace providers who have left and augment services we already provide.
-In 2017, Marshall opened two new clinics, podiatry and psychiatry. - In 2018, Marshall is conducting ongoing recruitment for additional primary care, general surgery, ob/gyn, pediatrics, psychiatry and intensivists. - 4.
-MMC will seek to standardize best practices for identified disease management and treatment services and programs. - Marshall has standardized best practices for the following disease management/treatment services:
+- journey.
+Patients are referred to the center by their Marshall oncologist.
+The Resource Center conducts several outreach and fundraising activities throughout the year, including art therapy and exercise programs free of cost for cancer patients. - Patients access CHATT through a referral from a Marshall cardiologist. - 3.
+MMC will expand recruitment of providers, including but not limited to physicians, advanced practice nurses and physician assistants. - In 2017, Marshall hired 11 providers to both replace providers who have left and augment services we already provide.
+In 2017, Marshall opened two new clinics, podiatry and psychiatry. - In 2018, Marshall hired 15 providers to both replace providers who have left and augment services we already provide. - MMC will seek to standardize best practices for identified disease management and treatment services and programs. - Marshall has standardized best practices for the following disease management/treatment services: